Hiberno-English

 Hiberno-English (Note: lede) or Irish English (IrE), also formerly sometimes called Anglo-Irish, is the set of dialects of the English language native to the island of Ireland.
-In both the Republic of Ireland and Northern Ireland, English is the first language in everyday use and, alongside the Irish language, one of two official languages (with Ulster Scots, in Northern Ireland, being yet another local language).
+In both the Republic of Ireland and Northern Ireland, English is the first language in everyday use and, alongside the Irish language, one of two official languages (with Ulster Scots, in Northern Ireland, being another local language or dialect).

 The writing standards of Irish English, such as its spelling, align with British English.
-But the diverse accents and some of the grammatical structures and vocabulary of Irish English are unique, including certain notably conservative phonological features and vocabulary: those that are no longer common in the dialects of England or North America.
+However, the diverse accents and some of the grammatical structures and vocabulary of Irish English are unique, including certain notably conservative phonological features and vocabulary: those that are no longer common in the dialects of England or North America.
 It shows significant influences from the Irish language and also, in the north, the Scots language.

 Phonologists today often divide Irish English into four or five overarching dialects or accents: Ulster or Northern Irish accents, Western and Southern Irish accents (like Cork accents), various Dublin accents, and a non-regional standard accent (outside of Ulster) whose features have been developing since the late 1970s.

 History

 A rough estimate linguistic Map of Ireland 1550–1700.
 Highlighted in colour.

 Middle English, as well as a small elite that spoke Anglo-Norman, was brought to Ireland as a result of the Anglo-Norman invasion of Ireland in the late 12th century.
-The remnants of which survived as the Yola language and Fingallian dialects, which is not mutually comprehensible with Modern English.
+The remnants of these survived as the Yola language and Fingallian dialect, which are not mutually comprehensible with Modern English.
 A second wave of the English language was brought to Ireland in the 16th-century Elizabethan Early Modern period, making that variety of English spoken in Ireland the oldest outside of Great Britain.
 It remains more conservative today than many other dialects of English in terms of phonology and vocabulary.

 Initially, during the Anglo-Norman period in Ireland, English was mainly spoken in an area known as the Pale around Dublin, with largely the Irish language spoken throughout the rest of the country.
 Some small pockets of speakers remained, who predominantly continued to use the English of that time.
 Because of their sheer isolation, these dialects developed into later, now-extinct, English-related varieties, known as Yola in Wexford and Fingallian in Fingal, Dublin.
 These were no longer mutually intelligible with other English varieties.
 By the Tudor period, Irish culture and language had regained most of the territory lost to the invaders: even in the Pale, "all the common folk… for the most part are of Irish birth, Irish habit, and of Irish language".